Ezra Rosen, MD, PhD

 - A Phase I Study of RP-3500 Alone or with Talazoparib in People with Advanced Solid Tumors with Certain Genetic Mutations

 - Clinical Trials Co-Investigated by Dr. Rosen

-- A Phase I Study of LY3405105 in Patients with Advanced Cancer
+- A Phase I/IIA Study of AZD5305 in People with Advanced Solid Tumors